awnist/confurg/README.md

 In this example, confurg will check the follow locations in decreasing order of value:

     1. Command line options such as --bar=baz
+    3. ENV variables prefaced with myproject_
     2. /home/{user}/.myproject.cson
-    3. ENV variables prefaced with myproject_
-    4. ./myproject.cson, based on the location of the script that required confurg
+    4. ./config.cson, based on the location of the script that required confurg
-    5. Defaults passed into initialization: require("confurg")({ ... }{ defaults: "go here" })
+    5. Defaults passed into initialization: require("confurg")({ ... },{ defaults: "go here" })

-and will return an object containing the merged results of all 5 locations.
+confurg will return an object containing the merged results of all 5 locations.

 confurg performs a deep merge, which means: